 painful then what you might have heard about 'bone marrow biopsies' and some patients

 do not feel any pain.
-A typical patient visit is less than one hour.
+A typical patient visit is 30 to 45 minutes.

 For Adipose Derived Mesenchymal Stem Cells:

-First the skin on your abdomen or buttock is anesthetized with a small lidocaine
+The skin on your abdomen or buttock is anesthetized with a lidocaine injection.
+Using

-tendon.
-This type of visit may take 2 hours.
+This type of visit may take 3 hours.

 Is bone marrow aspirate or adipose tissue stem cell injection for everyone?